vaipatel/SolarTally/src/SolarTally.Domain/README.md

 # Domain Layer

-This folder should contain all the strictly "domain-related" classes and functions - it represents the [innermost circles upto the "Application" layer in the "onion architecture"](https://youtu.be/Zygw4UAxCdg?t=55).
+This folder should contain all the strictly "domain-related" classes and functions - it represents the [innermost circle, excluding the "Application" layer in the "onion architecture"](https://youtu.be/Zygw4UAxCdg?t=55).

+It should encapsulate a deep, application-independent, enterprise-wide level representation of the shape of our data and how it wishes to be manipulated IMO.

 [According to Jimmy Bogard](https://lostechies.com/jimmybogard/2010/02/04/strengthening-your-domain-a-primer/), "\[a\] strong domain means that our objects become more behavioral, and less as